tatsuo-ishii/pgproto/README.md

 * Pgproto does not support SSL connections.

+* Copy FROM STDIN support is limited to text arguments only.

+* Function call support is limited to text arguments only.

 # History

+* 2018/7/xx: V1.4 release
+  * Add support for frontend messages "CopyData", "CopyDone", "CopyFail" and "FunctionCall".
+  * Add support for backend messages "CopyDone".
+* 2018/1/29: V1.3 release.
+  * Fix read retry from socket.
 * 2018/1/11: V1.2 release.
   * Add support for 'read-nap' option.
 * 2017/10/10: V1.1 release.